jeev20/jeev20.github.io/_posts/2024-07-17-creatingacustomllamafile.md

   .args
 ```

 Thats all!
 A `llama3.llamafile` will be generated in that current folder.
-This can then be run by using
+This can then be run by using any of the three ways [mentioned above](#usage)

 ```bash
 ./llama3.llamafile